 Christophe Brejon on his new book CG Cinematography, life as a Lighting Artist and what the future holds for look development and lighting

-With thirteen years’ experience in the visual effects industry in various lighting-based roles, Christophe Brejon is no stranger to the fundamentals and nuances of look development and lighting.
+With fourteen years’ experience in the visual effects industry in various lighting-based roles, Christophe Brejon is no stranger to the fundamentals and nuances of look development and lighting.
 His vast portfolio spans from his first feature film, Planet 51, to house-hold name titles like Happy Feet 2, The Secret Life of Pets and Lego Batman.

 Christophe’s experience naturally lends itself to his role as an educator.
 Teaching masterclasses in Southern France, he gives insight to his students on how to master Nuke, ACES color management workflows and Guerilla Render.
 Christophe also practices production focused training with his students to give them a look into working studios and best lighting practice, ensuring they send their scenes to render each night and then reviewing them in the morning.

 For the past two years, Christophe has been meticulously crafting a lighting guide for budding lighters everywhere, offering extensive wisdom into the world of lighting and cinematography in visual effects.

 We caught up with him on the writing process, his views on an ever-changing industry and advice for aspiring artists.

 Q: Your book is now available online, could you tell us a bit more about it?
 What was your main mission when you started out writing?